 A: Dance/NYC staff is available to support prospective applicants in the completion of their applications via phone (voice-only) dictation or Zoom.
-Registration will be available via Calendly on a first-come, first-served basis in the coming days.
-Applicants can register for one (1) 30-minute session to receive one-on-one support.
+Registration is available via Calendly on a first-come, first-served basis:

+calendly.com/dancenyc/dda-fellowship-application-support-sessions-2021.
+Applicants can register for one (1) 40-minute session to receive one-on-one support.
 Please register for only one session, at least two business days in advance.
 ASL interpretation will be available upon request.